 Charlie shares interesting insights on a couple who struggled to discern each other’s sexual signals.
 When speaking to the wife, Charlie asked her to practice flirting with him, in a professional capacity, during one of their one-on-one sessions.
 After doing so, Charlie said that it was hard to tell she was even doing so because her body signals were not doing the communicating for her.
 Instead of feeling rejected by her husband, she realized her husband probably had no idea when she was flirting.
 This also turned out to be the case on the opposite end of the spectrum: the husband was wary about flirting because he didn’t feel like his wife was all that into him.

 Charlie says that his practice factors in consent as one of the most important facets of bodywork.
-To that extent, Charlie will not do any bodywork unless the patient lays out exactly what they are ready to do that day.
-There should be no guesswork when it comes to consent, and he says it’s always a good thing when boundaries are established and there’s enough trust and accountability so tht the patient can immediately say “no” and be respected in that wish.
+To that extent, Charlie will not do any bodywork unless the client lays out exactly what they are ready to do that day.
+There should be no guesswork when it comes to consent, and he says it’s always a good thing when boundaries are established and there’s enough trust and accountability so that the client can immediately say “no” and be respected in that wish.

 The Many Areas of Sexological Bodywork